 Pros

-630Wh battery is exceptional value for the under £2,500 bracket
+630Wh battery is excellent for the money

 Cons